Will Gompertz, wearing a dark blue jacket and a white shirt, stands in the Drawing Office of Sir John Soane's Museum.

 Deputy Director and Inspectress

 Regarded as one of the leading scholars of Sir John Soane, Helen joined the Museum in 1986 and has been its Inspectress since 1995.
 She has published extensively on the Museum and its collections and has led numerous restoration projects within the Museum over 30 years, including the restoration of Soane’s private apartments and the Drawing Office.
-She is Chairman of the Scholarship Committee of the Attingham Trust and a member of its Council, a member of the National Trust’s Collections and Interpretation Panel, a member of the Advisory Council of the Society of Architectural Historians of Great Britain and a Fellow of the Society of Antiquaries.
+She is a member of the Council of the Attingham Trust and of the Advisory Council of the Society of Architectural Historians of Great Britain and a Fellow of the Society of Antiquaries.
 She was awarded an MBE in 2017 for services to heritage.

 Rebecca Hossain